dss-14th/eda-repo-7/README.md

 ![Screen Shot 2020-10-26 at 23 44 43](https://user-images.githubusercontent.com/68367134/97187192-90401300-17e5-11eb-8eb9-6433454d02e3.png)

 ## Retirement Fund
-- To launch a service with the new all weather portfolio
+- To launch a service with the All-weather portfolio 4
 - The fund consists of the sum of ETF assets' price after dividing by 500.
-- Prices are based on ratio of the New all weather portfolio.
+- Prices are based on ratio of the All-weather portfolio 4.
 ![Screen Shot 2020-10-26 at 23 59 50](https://user-images.githubusercontent.com/68367134/97188822-4821f000-17e7-11eb-91fa-51fb6c55f947.png)

 ### EXPECTED RATE OF RETURN AND RISKS OF RETIREMENT FUND